-A. Major duties.
+Major duties.
 The Armor crewman's role on the battlefield is to close with and destroy enemy forces using firepower, mobility, and shock effect utilizing the most lethal ground combat platform to ever exist.
-Armor crewmen, colloquially known as "Tankers," are valued for their warfighting skills which are acquired and perfected through realistic training, PME, functional courses, and successful service in KD assignments.
+Armor crewmen, colloquially known as "Tankers," are valued for their warfighting skills which are acquired and perfected through realistic training, PME, functional courses, and successful service in CD assignments.
 Service in the operational force is where tactical and technical proficiencies are sharpened through practical application of warfighting skills, which is the primary focus of the Armor Branch.
 Excellence in an Armor crewman's career is demonstrated by exceptional performance in KD positions, as well as consistency of that performance over varying assignments.
-The 19K Talent Development Model, commonly referred to as the career map, lists the KD positions necessary to build MOS proficiency; these positions include: tank commander or MPF commander, platoon sergeant, and first sergeant.
-Armor crewmen may be required to serve in various broadening assignments.
-Successful performance across balanced assignments, between operating force and generating force, develop Armor crewmen into well-rounded leaders.
-Back-to-back TDA assignments should be avoided, with the exception of the sergeants first class selected to participate in the Project Warrior Program.
-This voluntary assignment requires service at a Combat Training Center with a follow-on assignment to the Maneuver Center of Excellence, Fort Moore.
+The 19K Talent Development Model, commonly referred to as the career map, lists the KD positions necessary to build MOS proficiency; these positions include Tank Commander or MPF Commander, Platoon Sergeant, and First Sergeant.
+Armor crew members may be required to serve in various broadening assignments.
+Successful performance across balanced assignments, between operating force and generating force, develop Armor crewmembers into well-rounded leaders.
+Back-to-back TDA assignments should be avoided.

-- B. Prerequisites.
+Prerequisites.
 See DA Pam 611-21 MOS Smartbook.
-The waiver authority for MOS prerequisites is the Office of the Chief of Armor, United States Army Armor School. - C. Goals for development.
+The waiver authority for MOS prerequisites is the Office of the Chief of Armor, United States Army Armor School.

+Goals for development.
 Armor crewmen should focus on proficiency, while building mastery as they progress in their career in 19K critical tasks and warrior tasks and battle drills (See Army Training Network, at: https://atn.army.mil).
-Institutionally, Tankers should complete PME (Basic Leader Course (BLC), Advance Leader Course (ALC), Maneuver Senior Leader Course (M-SLC), and Master Leader Course (MLC).
-Tankers should expand their professional development by completing other functional courses such as Abrams Master Gunner Course, Maneuver Leader Maintenance Course (MLMC), Digital Master Gunner, Battle Staff NCO, Cavalry Leader Course, MPF Commander Course, and Tank Commander Course.
-Troop schools such as Unit Armorer, Unit Movement Officer (UMO), HAZMAT, Unit Prevention Leader (UPL), Master Driver, Unit Safety Officer and Environmental Compliance should be sought after as these courses enhance unit effectiveness and establish well-rounded NCOs.

-Note: The above-mentioned courses, including the ones listed in the remainder of this chapter, are not all inclusive and are in no way indicative of the potential for promotion.
+Institutionally, Tankers should complete PME BLC, ALC, M-SLC, and MLC.
+Tankers should expand their professional development by completing other functional courses such as Abrams Master Gunner (AMG) Course, MLMC, Battle Staff NCO, CLC, MPF Commander Course, and Tank Commander Course.
+Troop schools such as Unit Armorer, Unit Movement Officer (UMO), HAZMAT, Unit Prevention Leader (UPL), Master Driver, Unit Safety Officer and Environmental Compliance should be sought after as these courses enhance unit effectiveness and establish well-rounded NCOs. \Note: The above-mentioned courses, including the ones listed in the remainder of this chapter, are not all inclusive and are in no way indicative of the potential for promotion.